0r4n63Ju1c3/CarSite/README.md

 For the work itself, I used my own previous pex as a starting point.
 Because of this, I used the same css - styling sheets from the web development pex and altered it to fit the new website.
 Similarly, I also recycled some of the core structure from this pex.
 Other than this, I used the examples presented on Dr Coffman's website for parsing data and javascript formatting.
 I also used W3 schools to teach me how to make sections within HTML that you can navigate to.
 Besides what was mentioned above, I did not work with anyone else or use any other resources.
+I also used W3 schools to teach me how to make prepare statements when it comes to html.